 Female-headed (FH) households typically rely on a single income and can experience increased cost burden due to high living costs and childcare costs.
-Cost burden over time can result in poverty in which households make 18% of the AMI.
+Cost burden over time can result in poverty in which households make 18 percent of the AMI.
 Additionally, lack of resources needed for childcare or job training services may exacerbate housing cost burdens and thus increase the need for affordable housing that may otherwise result in homelessness.

 In Sebastopol, over one third of households are female-headed households with no spouse or partner present.
-Less than 5% of households are female headed with children under 18 years.
-Nearly one quarter of female heads of households live alone, half of whom are seniors .
-In Sebastopol, 2.6% of households are female-headed owner-occupied whereas 8.8% are renter occupied.
-Of the female-headed family households, 12.6% have incomes below the poverty level and 87.4% have incomes above the poverty level.
-All female-headed family households under the poverty limit in Sebastopol have children.
+Nearly 5% of households are female headed with children under 18 years.
+Nearly one quarter live alone, half of whom are seniors who live alone).
+In Sebastopol, 2.6% of households are FH owner-occupied whereas 8.8% are FH renter occupied.
+Of the FH family households, 12.6% have incomes below the poverty level and 87.4% have incomes at or above the poverty level.
+All FH family households under the poverty limit have children.